d-tatianin/BLogger/README.md

 -   `BLOGGER_RESET` -> used to reset the sink to its default color.
 -   `BLOGGER_DEFAULT` -> same as `BLOGGER_RESET`.

-Current stdout color is set with `set_output_color(blogger_color color)` defined inside Colors.h, it's automatically managed by BLogger, however, feel free to use it for your own purposes.
+Current stdout color is set with `set_output_color(color color)` defined inside Colors.h, it's automatically managed by BLogger, however, feel free to use it for your own purposes.

 ---
 ### - Logging your messages